ihaveamac/ninfs/README.md

   * With GUI support: `py -3 -m pip install --upgrade https://github.com/ihaveamac/fuse-3ds/archive/master.zip#egg=fuse-3ds[gui]`

 ### macOS
-OS X 10.11 El Capitan and later are supported.
+OS X 10.11 El Capitan and later is recommended.
 Older releases may work, but support is not guaranteed.

 * Install the latest version of Python 3.
 The recommended way is [Homebrew](https://brew.sh).
 You can also use an installer from [python.org](https://www.python.org/downloads/) or a tool like [pyenv](https://github.com/pyenv/pyenv).
 * Install the latest version of [FUSE for macOS](https://github.com/osxfuse/osxfuse/releases/latest).